Sales & Marketing Alignment Best Practices

 Implementation Details

 Foundation Phase (months 1 and 2) focuses on building shared definitions and accountability structures with 15 hours per week team commitment.
-Key prerequisites include clean CRM data, defined buyer personas, and executive alignment on shared revenue targets.
+Prerequisites include clean CRM data, defined buyer personas, and executive alignment on shared revenue targets.
 The biggest lesson learned: definition workshops take 3x longer than expected due to embedded assumptions and terminology conflicts.

 Related Use Cases